👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 interests.

-So now the question arises, why?
-Surreptitiously, this whole game is being played, and the answer lies in equuation of "Energy, China, and Strategic Competition".
+- So now the question arises, why?
+This whole game is being played surreptitiously, and the answer lies in the equation of "Energy, China, and Strategic Competition".

 historically been important oil suppliers to China.